Feet Care for Diabetics

 - Trim your nails straight across, and only if you can see well.

-- If you cannot see well or if your toenails are thick or yellowed, have a certified diabetic foot specialist at the Diabetes Care Center at St. Mary’s or a podiatrist trim them.
+- If you cannot see well or if your toenails are thick or yellowed, have a certified diabetic foot specialist at the Diabetes Care Center at St. Mary’s or a diabetic foot doctor trim them.

-- Do not cut into the corners of your toes.
+- Avoid cutting the corners of your toes.

 - Do not use acid corn or callus removers or cut your corns or calluses.

-When you visit your doctor, ask him/her to:
+When you visit your diabetic foot care doctor, ask him/her to:

 - Check your feet for sense of feeling and your pulse at least once a year.

-- Show you how to take care of your feet and what warning signs to look out for.
+- Show you how to take proper care of your feet and what warning signs to look out for.